 Selected topics in theoretical astronomy or astrophysics.
 May be repeated with new content upon approval of instructor.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
-Maximum credit six The Department of Astronomy in the Dollary of Science
+Maximum credit six units.

 GRADUATE COURSES

 600. Seminar (2 or 3)

 Prerequisite: Consent of instructor.

 An intensive study in advanced astronomy.
 May be repeated with new content.
 Topic to be announced in the Class Schedule.
 Maximum credit six units applicable on a master's degree.

+610. Binary Stars (3)

 Prerequisite: Astronomy 312B.

 An intensive study of visual, spectroscopic, and eclipsing binaries, including the determination of orbits.
 Process of mass transfer.

-617. Astronomical Photometry (3) Prerequisites: Astronomy 304B and 312B.
+617. Astronomical Photometry (3)

+Prerequisites: Astronomy 304B and 312B.

 Theory and techniques of photographic and photoelectric photometry in ground-based astronomy.
 Emphasis on problems of precise measurement and use of modern high speed equipment in photon counting and data acquisition systems.

+620. Galactic Structure (3)

+Prerequisite: Astronomy 312B

+Survey of basic observational data for determining the structure of the Milky Way Galaxy, luminosity functions, stellar distributions in and near the galactic plane, solar motion, kinematics and dynamics of stellar motions, and galactic rotation; introduction to stellar dynamics.

+630. Stellar Interiors (3)

 Prerequisite: Astronomy 312B.

-Widemisduals work and make the tracking to tracking to Survey of basic observational data for determining the structure of the Milky Way Galaxy: luminosity functions, stellar distributions in and near the galactic plane, solar motion, kinematics and dynamics of stellar motions, and galactic rotation; introduction to stellar dynamics.
-Prerequisite: Astronomy 312B.

-Advancement to Candidacy Structure of the interior of stars including the details of the reactions by which energy is obtained and the evolution of stars.
+Structure of the interior of stars including the details of the reactions by which energy is obtained and the evolution of stars.
 640. Interstellar Matter (3) Prerequisites: Astronomy 312B and Mathematics 530.
 Interstellar absorption and polarization, theory of interstellar grains, physics of a low density gas in a dilute radiation field, nebulae, interstellar absorption lines, dynamics of the interstellar medium, and radio observations of the interstellar medium.
 650. Stellar Atmospheres (3) Prerequisite: Astronomy 312A.
-I. Complete at least 15 units of 200-, and 700 m.

 Emission and absorption of radiation, continuous spectra, spectral lines, model stellar atmosphere calculations, and non-L.T.E. problems.

-660. Extragalactic Structure (3) Prerequisite: Astronomy 312B.
+660. Extragalactic Structure (3)

+Prerequisite: Astronomy 312B.

 The individual and collective properties of normal and peculiar galaxies.
-Topics include classification, spectra, masses, luminosity distributions, distance indicators, clustering, and
+Topics include classification, spectra, masses, luminosity distributions, distance indicators, clustering, and redshifts.

 670. Astrophysical Spectroscopy (3)

 Prerequisites: Mathematics 152 and credit or concurrent registration in Astronomy 312A.
 Interpretation of astronomical spectra in terms of atomic theory and radiative transfer.
-Optics of spectrograph design; line indentification, spectral classification, radial velocity measurement, and line profile analysis.
+Optics of spectrograph design, line indentification, spectral classification, radial velocity measurement, and line profile analysis.

 797. Research (1-3) Cr/NC/SP

 Prerequisite: Classified graduate standing.